Middle Eastern Studies Program/ Postdoctoral Associate

 Telephone: (848) 445-8444

-Minorities in the Middle East, Intellectual History of Modern Iran, Theories and Practices of Nationalism, Political Theology, Shi'ism, Laws of Islamic Warfare, Middle East Geo-Politics
+Modern Iran, Minorities in the Middle East, Political Theology, Theories and Histories of Nationalism, Visual and Cultural Materiality of Shi'ism, Laws of Islamic Warfare,

-She is published in peer-reviewed journals and edited volumes on religion, politics, legal systems, the modern Middle East, and the Iran-Iraq War.
-Also, her work has appeared in a variety of Jane's publications, Congressional Quarterly's Political Handbook of the World, Praeger Security International, and the Atlantic Council's Iran Source, among others.
-She has provided analysis and commentary to Washington, D.C. think-tanks as well as the BBC, al-Jazeera, and others.
+In addition, her work as appeared in a variety of Jane's publications, Congressional Quarterly's Political Handbook of the World, Praeger Security International, and the Atlantic Council's Iran Source.
+She has provided analysis and commentary to the BBC, al-Jazeera, and al-Arabiya, among others.